renedominik/smoothT/README.txt

 LICENCSE:

-SmoothT by Rene Staritzbichler and Nikola Ristic is available under creative commons license (CC BY 4.0).
+SmoothT by Rene Staritzbichler and Nikola Ristic is available under creative commons license CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/).